+XVIII.
+SPORTSMANSHIP

+- A. Control of athletes and shaping of a competitive, but sportsmanlike, attitude is the responsibility of the coach. - B. Regardless of the contest situation, poor officiating, or any other constraint, it is the coach's responsibility to immediately address any poor sportsmanship display on the part of their athletes. - C. Absolutely no noise makers at contests (example-air horns).

 XIX.
-SPORTSMANSHIP

-- A. Control of athletes and shaping of a competitive, but sportsmanlike, attitude is the responsibility of the coach. - B. Regardless of the contest situation, poor officiating, or any other constraint, it is the coach's responsibility to immediately address any poor sportsmanship display on the part of their athletes. - C. It is the expectation of the league, when athletes exceed the bounds of proper conduct; they will be removed from the contest immediately and permanently for that day. - D. Repeat instances of such a sanction by an individual should be dealt with in accordance with the district/building athletic code. - E. Absolutely no noise makers at contests (example-air horns).

-XX.
 AUBURN WRESTLING TOURNAMENT ADMISSION PRICES

-ADULTS & STUDENTS W/O ASB \$2.00 single session

-STUDENTS W/ASB \$1.00 single session
+ADULTS & STUDENTS W/O ASB \$3.00 single session STUDENTS W/ASB \$2.00 single session ELEMENTARY STUDENTS Without Parents With Parents \$3.00 FREE

-ELEMENTARY STUDENTS

-Without Parents \$1.00 With Parents FREE